 This company's modern GraphQL API promises flexible data access and powerful querying capabilities for their internal systems. 🔍 But with great power comes great responsibility - and their developers might have left a few doors unlocked. 💡 Dive deep into schema introspection, discover hidden queries, and exploit authorization flaws to uncover sensitive information that should never see the light of day! 🕵️

-in your browser to access the interactive GraphiQL interface.
+Navigate to in your browser to access the interactive GraphiQL interface.
 This provides a user-friendly environment for exploring the GraphQL API and crafting queries.

 Start with basic schema introspection to discover the publicly available queries: